GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/fledge-api/index.md

 <figure>
 {% Img src="image/80mq7dk16vVEg8BBhsVe42n6zn82/wlkJ84sb3tRjJXHkCDfE.png",
   alt="A person views a news website in a browser on their laptop.
-An ad for a bike (20% off) is displayed—with a lock above to show that the ad is displayed in a fenced frame.", width="400", height="192"
+An ad for 20% off a bike is displayed in a secure fenced frame.", width="400", height="192"
 %}
 </figure>